mamedev/docs/source/commandline/commandline-all.rst

 	Chooses how MAME will get joystick input.

-	On Windows, you can choose from: auto, dinput, xinput, or none On SDL, you can choose from: auto, sdl, none
+	On Windows, you can choose from: auto, winhybrid, dinput, xinput, or none On SDL, you can choose from: auto, sdl, none

 	The default is *auto*.
 On Windows, auto will default to dinput.

-	Note that Microsoft X-Box 360 and X-Box One controllers will be happiest with *xinput*.
+	Note that Microsoft X-Box 360 and X-Box One controllers will be happiest with *winhybrid* or *xinput*.
+The *winhybrid* option supports a mix of DirectInput and XInput controllers at the same time.
 On SDL, auto will default to sdl.